vinicentus/geth-docker/README.md

 # geth-docker

 This repository contains 4 dockerfiles describing containers that together form a simple private ethereum test network.
+The network uses Proof of Authority, and only node2-miner is allowed to mine.

 [node1-bootnode](node1-bootnode) is a bootnode and used by the other nodes in the network to find each other.